 This program demonstrates other types of errors that can be displayed, not necessarily including the overall PHP display_error functions.
 But sometimes, these kinds of errors or warnings come up with the developers as execution is almost smooth and should get easily solved.

 $z = "Representation_of_Notice_Error.";

 This program demonstrates that the display_error with ini() function is enabled and restarted, as shown in the output.
 This warning comes into the picture when the display_error is enabled and restarted in the apache tomcat working folder.

 PHP display_error is quite an appropriate functionality as part of PHP and provides aid to programmers by providing them with the ability and flexibility to troubleshoot and debug the application easily.
 It makes the time consumption of debugging and troubleshooting less.
 Overall, It is a very efficient approach to use display_errors in PHP to get detailed information for errors and warnings as it helps in many ways.

 This is a guide to PHP display_errors.
-Here we discuss How display_errors work in PHP and Examples, along with the codes and outputs.
+Here we discuss the introduction, syntax, and working of display_errors in PHP along with different examples.
 You may also have a look at the following articles to learn more –